-In this section, you will define a remote agent job dependency.
+In this section, you define a remote agent job dependency.
 You will use Agent_Job1, created in the previous exercise, in the dependency condition for the new job.
 Defining a job that depends on a job run by a remote agent is the same as defining any other job dependency.

-Adding an agent job dependency:
+To add an agent job dependency:

-- Step 1 In the Job Name field of the Job Definition dialog, enter Agent_Job2. - Step 2 In the Command field, enter the full path to the file:
+- 1. Click the Add Job button to display a Job Definition dialog. - 2.
+In the Job Name field, enter Agent_Job2. - 3.
+From the Command field, enter the full path to the Inv22 batch file for your platform: